cobwebos/docs/articles/azure-stack/azure-stack-add-default-image.md

 * [Add the image by using PowerShell](#add-the-image-by-using-powershell) - Use this option if you have deployed Azure Stack in a disconnected scenario or in scenarios with limited connectivity.

-## Add the image by downloading it from the Azure Marketplace
+## <a name="add-the-image-by-downloading-it-from-the-azure-marketplace"></a>Add the image by downloading it from the Azure Marketplace
-<a id="add-the-image-by-downloading-it-from-the-azure-marketplace" class="xliff"></a>

 1. After deploying Azure Stack, sign in to your Azure Stack Development Kit.